codesport/programmable-nfts/README.md

-**Attribution:** This dApp and business plan was created by **[Marcos](https://github.com/codesport)** with Code Sport Labs.
+**Attribution:** This dApp and business plan was created by **[Marcos](https://github.com/codesport)** in partnership with Code Sport Labs.
 His GitHub username is [codesport](https://github.com/codesport).

 If you would like to contribute to this project, just submit a pull request.
-If you would like to join our team, email Code Sport Labs at: CodeSportCares@codesport.io
+If you would like to join our team, email your CV to Code Sport Labs at: CodeSportCares@codesport.io

-# Executive Summary: Chainblock DAO
+# Executive Summary: Eight Test DAO

+**NB:** *Eight Test DAO* is a placeholder name

 This DAO uses NFTs as primitives to provide cashflow entitlements, blockchain-based credentialing, proof of provenance, proof of work (completed labor), and proof of attendance (of events) for individuals in real life scenarios.